Argotoss/taskflow/README.md

 - JWT access tokens (15 min) + refresh tokens (7 days) back REST endpoints via the `Authorization: Bearer` header, with Swagger documenting the requirement.
 - Per-project role checks run through a Nest guard that enforces owner/admin/contributor/viewer access before controller logic executes.
 - CORS is opt-in for the configured frontend origin only, and Prisma connections defer in tests so the code can boot without a live database.
+- Environment variables are cataloged in `docs/environment.md` to simplify hardening by environment.

 ## API Surface